Azubi-Africa/Career_Accelerator_P4-ML_apps/readme.md

 - Submit the previously processed values to the ML model to make the predictions;
 - Process the predictions obtained and display them on the interface.

+## Instructions

+Your task is to understand the frameworks and build your app integrating a ML model.
+Clone this repository to use it as a template, do not forget to change the readme at the end of the project.
+Your work should follow these next steps.

+1. Build a Streamlit app, during 2 first weeks, to embed the classification model you built a few weeks ago.

+2. Build a Gradio app, during 2 last weeks, to embed the regression model you built a few weeks ago.

+Upon completion of your project, you are required to write a blog post on your thought process on medium, LinkedIn, personal blog, or any other suitable blogging site.

+## Rubrics

+Gradio:

+-   **Excellent:** Have an an that works correctly with a nice and personalized interface.

+-   **Good:** Have an app that launches, make prediction and show result.

+-   **Fair:** Have an app that launches but have bugs regarding prediction or interface.

+Streamlit:

+-   **Excellent:** Have an an that works correctly with a nice and personalized interface.

+-   **Good:** Have an app that launches, make prediction and show result.

+-   **Fair:** Have an app that launches but have bugs regarding prediction or interface.

 ## Installation

 You have two ways in order to setup and run this project.